-- 3. For the purposes of this Schedule, the relevant supervisory authority is entitled to take enforcement action against a service provider if, in the opinion of the supervisory authority- - (a) the service provider - (i) has contravened or is in contravention of this Act, the Anti-money Laundering and Terrorist Financing Regulations or any applicable Code, - (ii) has failed to comply with a directive given to it by the supervisory authority, - (iii) is in breach of any term or condition of its registration,

-- (iv) has provided the supervisory authority with any false, inaccurate or misleading information, whether on making application for registration or subsequent to its registration, or - (v) has refused or failed to co-operate with the supervisory authority on a compliance visit; or - (b) any of the following do not satisfy the supervisory authority's fit and proper criteria- - (i) the service provider, - (ii) the service provider's anti-money laundering reporting officer or anti-money laundering compliance officer, - (iii) a director or officer of the service provider, or - (iv) a person having a share or interest in the service provider, whether equitable or legal.
+- 10. A supervisory authority is entitled to take enforcement action under this Schedule against a registered relevant service provider if, in the opinion of the supervisory authority, the relevant service provider- - (a) has contravened or is in contravention of any of its AML/CFT obligations; - (b) has failed to comply with a directive given to it by the supervisory authority under section 11; - (c) is in breach of any term or condition of its registration; - (d) has provided the supervisory authority with any false, inaccurate or misleading information, whether on making application for registration or subsequent to its registration; - (e) has refused or failed to co-operate with the supervisory authority on a compliance visit under section 4; - (f) has refused or failed to co-operate with an investigator appointed under section 12; or - (g) is carrying on any type of relevant business without being registered for that type of relevant business under the ENRSP Regulations.